How to Make Espresso With an Espresso Machine – A Definitive Guide

 Dialing In – How to Make the Perfect Espresso

-The process of dialing in espresso refers to running ‘test' shots and then adjusting the necessary variables until they all fall within their appropriate specifications.
+The process of dialing in espresso involves running ‘test’ shots and then adjusting the necessary variables until they all meet their precise specifications. (the SCA-standard 9-bar espresso definition)

-The first variable to be adjusted is the grind size.
-If the brew time is too long, the ground coffee is too fine and the grind size needs to be made courser.
-If the brew time is too fast, the grind needs to be made finer.
-Adjusting the grind size until your espresso brew time is running between 25-35 seconds is often all that is required to dial in espresso.
+The first variable to adjust is the grind size.
+According to the Specialty Coffee Association, if the brew time exceeds the optimal range, the grind is too fine and needs to be coarser.
+Conversely, if the brew time is too short, the grind should be finer.
+Adjusting the grind size until your espresso brew time is between 25-35 seconds is often all that is required to dial in espresso.

 Baratza Encore coffee grinder close up of the grind size adjustments